Triberg Waterfalls – the highest non-Alpine waterfalls

 The most beautiful non-Alpine waterfalls in Germany are in the Black Forest

-The water of the Gutach falls in two mighty falls from a total height of 163 meters into the Triberg valley basin.
+The water of the Gutach falls into the valley basin in two mighty falls from a total height of 163 meters.
 The upper cascade consists of three main stages and has a drop height of 16m.
 The lower cascade with seven main steps has a drop height of 92m.

 Between the two cascades there is a steep torrent section of about 51 meters.
 The total section of the falls is 260 meters.